The Combinatorial Multi-Round Ascending Auction: Introduction

 \section{Introduction}

 Auction sales of radio spectrum have served as a powerful engine for auction format innovation.
-Spectrum auctions are high-stakes and often involve many heterogeneous spectrum bands requiring flexible and robust auction formats.
-For example, the Simultaneous Multi-Round Auction (SMRA), the Combinatorial Clock Auction (CCA), and the Deferred Acceptance Auction, all trace their origins to spectrum auction sales.
-Many dynamic auctions work well---they find an efficient outcome, give bidders decent individual incentives to bid truthfully, and are fairly robust to collusion---when goods for sale are substitutes \citep{kelso1982job,milgrom2000putting}.
-In the presence of complements---which is very common in spectrum allocation---auction design becomes very difficult.
+These high-stake sales often involve heterogeneous spectrum bands and require flexible and robust auction formats.
+For example, the Simultaneous Multi-Round Auction (SMRA), the Combinatorial Clock Auction (CCA), and the Deferred Acceptance Auction, all trace their origins to spectrum auctions.\footnote{The United States pioneered the SMRA and the DA Auction in 1994 and 2016 respectively; the CCA was used for the time in 2005 for spectrum sales in Trinidad.} Many dynamic auctions work well---they find efficient outcomes, give bidders decent incentives to bid truthfully, and are fairly robust to collusion---when the goods for sale are substitutes \citep{kelso1982job,milgrom2000putting}.
+However, in the presence of complements---which is very common in spectrum allocation---auction design becomes substantially more difficult.
 To help bidders avoid ending up with undesirable combinations of goods, many \emph{combinatorial} auction formats, such as the CCA and the sealed-bid combinatorial auction, allow bidders to express preferences over packages.
-For example, in the CCA bidders can submit a single package bid in each clock round (that helps discover prices) and any mutually exclusive package bids in the supplementary round (that establishes the winning allocations and payments).
-In its 2016 spectrum auction, the Danish Energy Agency (DEA) pioneered the \emph{Combinatorial Multi-Round Ascending Auction} format developed by its UK-based consultant DotEcon Ltd. to sell several spectrum blocks in the 1800 MHz band \citep{dotecon2016proposal}.
-Since then, the CMRA has been used twice again by the DEA and once by the Norwegian regulator (Nkom).
+In its 2016 spectrum auction, the Danish Energy Agency (DEA) pioneered the \emph{Combinatorial Multi-Round Ascending Auction} (CMRA) format developed by the UK-based consultancy DotEcon Ltd. to sell several spectrum blocks in the 1800 MHz band \citep{dotecon2016proposal}.
+Since then, the CMRA has been used twice again by the DEA and once by the Norwegian regulator (Nkom).\footnote{Norway was also the first country in the world to use a (first-price) combinatorial auction to sell spectrum in 2001.} Such new combinatorial auction formats for spectrum are rare \citep{palacios2021combinatorial} and provide a unique opportunity to apply economic theory in a complex, high-stakes, real-world environment.